ThorntonLab/ESMtest/WTCCC_preprocess/README.md

 <br>

 ##Exclusion lists
 In addition to the list of excluded SNP generated while making the .map, WTCCC has provided a list of SNPs for each disease which should be excluded for a variety of reasons.
-For each disease/chromosome combination the WTCCC and local exlusion lists should be concatenated to make a complete exclusion list
+For each disease/chromosome combination the WTCCC and local exlusion lists should be concatenated to make a complete exclusion list.
+The WTCCC SNP exclusion lists need to processed to make sure all SNPs are properly identified by rsid.
+To do this, first you must run SNPID.py, as done with the total SNP list.
+Then you must run EXMerge.py, which is similiar to RSMerge.py in that it merges the SNP list with the newest dbSNP release.
 <br.

 ##Making the .ped file